WillGibson/laptop-setup/README.md

 If you use this tool on a machine which has already had some of the things installed manually, it can get a bit tricky with permissions here and there

-E.g. If it fails trying to delete an existing app from `/Applications` due to permissions, you might need to `sudo rm -rf /Applications/Offending\ App.app` to get rid of the one which is not managed with Homebrew
+E.g. If it fails trying to delete an existing app from `/Applications` due to permissions, you might need to `sudo rm -rf /Applications/OffendingApp.app` to get rid of the one which is not managed with Homebrew